Roger-Montane/CHEMBOT_automatic_system_for_the_preparation_of_materials_by_coprecipitation/README.md

-# CHEMBOT: automaticsystem for the preparation of materials by coprecipitation
+# CHEMBOT: automatic system for the preparation of materials by coprecipitation
 Design and construction of an automatic system for the preparation of materials by coprecipitation